-A diagnosis of PVST usually begins when a person notices uncomfortable attacks of rapid heart beating.
-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
+A diagnosis of PSVT usually begins when a person notices uncomfortable attacks of rapid heart beating.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 The attacks may be too brief for the doctor to observe, so tests may be ordered to find the cause of the attacks.
-Tests may include the following:
+Tests may include the following: Electrocardiogram

 is an invasive heart study where electrical wires are placed in the heart through a small puncture in the veins in groin.
 These wires map the electrical conduction system of the heart to locate the source of the abnormality.

 exam of the heart to exclude structural heart disease.